Kunal-Pere/AWS_Multi-region-Project/EBS.md

 #### Step 4:-

-Create a file system on the volume (e.g., ext4). we have two volume so we need to create two file system for two volume.
+Create a file system on the volume (e.g., ext4). we have two volume so we need to create two file system.

       sudo mkfs -t ext4 /dev/xvdf
       sudo mkfs -t ext4 /dev/xvdp

+#### Step 5:-

+Create a directory as a mount point.

+      mkdir dir1
+      mkdir dir2

+#### Step 6:-

+Now mount the volumes on this mount point(directory) and verify it with below commands.

+      sudo mount /dev/xvdf dir1
+      sudo mount /dev/xvdf dir2

+      Now verify it below command

+      lsblk  or
+      df -h